Women's Ministry

 Women of all ages around the world have the opportunity to study the Bible together, explore the meaningful questions of life, go deeper in their relationship with Jesus Christ, and connect with other women in conversations about things that matter.

-Group members spend time in personal Bible study during the week with questions that prompt deeper thought.
-Once a week they meet in person or online for a small-group discussion about what they’ve read.
-They also have access to teaching that applies the truths of Scripture to daily life along with comprehensive lesson notes on the passage they studied.
+Group members spend time in personal Bible study during the week, with questions that prompt deeper thought.
+Once a week, they meet in person or online for a small-group discussion about what they've read.
+They also have access to teaching that applies the truths of Scripture to daily life and comprehensive lesson notes on the passage they studied.

 Discipleship